 Benefits Administrator Manual

-The Benefits Administrator Manual provides you with information about anything related to the administration of PEBA’s insurance programs.
+The Benefits Administrator Manual provides you with details on how to administer PEBA’s insurance programs.

 Billing and accounting information

 Helpful resources for you about billing and accounting information are available on our Publications page under Insurance, then Employers.

 The PEBA Health Hub provides access to an ever-expanding collection of online resources you can download and share with your employees.
 Ready-to-use toolkits include posters, flyers, email templates and digital banners.
 The materials cover a variety of issues such as PEBA Perks, cold and flu season, and oral health.